 “What the—” Avril leaned in to examine the display.

 Part of the sun-bleached skull was now black with soot.
 The discoloration formed the edge of a blurry circle.

-The engine started, and the blast-shields around the base of the car retracted.
+The car started, and the blast-shields around the wheels retracted.
 The car reversed and rocked beneath him as it crossed the dividing strip of greenery at the center of the highway.
 As other parts of the skull came into view, he saw the soot formed an almost perfect circle on the surface of the skull.